Tech Due Diligence for Fintech Mortgage Startups: An MSP's Perspective

 AI governance is now a diligence item.
 The CFPB and SEC have made clear that AI in compliance or lending decisions must meet existing fair lending and BSA requirements.
 If your underwriting uses ML models, investors will ask about model documentation, bias testing, and explainability.

 Open banking changes data architecture requirements.
 The CFPB's Section 1033 rule mandates data access standards, consent management, and third-party sharing controls.
-Startups that didn't design for this from the start face expensive retrofits that investors don't want to fund.
+Startups that did not design for this from the start face expensive retrofits that investors do not want to fund.

 RegTech is becoming core infrastructure.
-Manual compliance reviews don't scale.
+Manual compliance reviews do not scale.
 Investors expect automated compliance monitoring, audit trail generation, and policy enforcement baked into the platform from day one.

 Common Red Flags That Kill Deals